 Obesity

 The substantial health burden attributable to obesity in Australia and globally is well recognised.
 In addition to the health impact caused by overweight and obesity, there is also a significant economic burden that is borne by all members of society, including individuals, businesses and governments.
-The complex and systemic nature of the determinants of obesity mean there are numerous and varied policies, programs and interventions that can be implemented to address the problem of obesity; their economics need to be established.
+The complex and systemic nature of the determinants of obesity mean that there are numerous and varied policies, programs and interventions that need to be implemented to address the problem of obesity.
+The value for money of these actions should guide decision-making on their implementation.

 We collaborate with a range of researchers to ensure that trials have robust, practical and state of the art economic evaluation techniques embedded within the trial protocols.
 Our evaluations include obesity prevention interventions spanning all life stages (infants, children, youth, adults and whole populations), across a range of traditional and novel settings (schools, workplaces, supermarkets and the broader community).